Tap to Read ➤

 The five Buddha statues in white display a stark contrast to the colorful background against the mountainous area.

-The ‘Temple of the Emerald Buddha’ is the most sacred wat due to the Emerald Buddha carved from a single jade block.
-Its seasonal cloak change can only be performed by the King of Siam.
+The "Temple of the Emerald Buddha" holds the sacred jade statue, with its cloak changed only by the King of Siam.

 The ‘Temple of the Reclining Buddha’ is the 1st on the list of highest grade first-class royal temples in Thailand.